Refurbished Hospitals open in Tripoli

 During the handover ceremony, Mr Ramadhan, Head of Tripoli Center, stated: '

-‘I am very happy to handover these important health departments that will provide great services to a big number of people.”
+'I am very happy to handover these important health departments that will provide great services to a big number of people.''

 Mr. Garba, Head of Cooperation Office at the ministry of Planning, said:

-”These are the most important projects implemented in coordination between UNDP and the ministry of Planning and we are looking forward to seeing it as a role model of development and transparency in Libya.”
+''These are the most important projects implemented in coordination between UNDP and the ministry of Planning and we are looking forward to seeing it as a role model of development and transparency in Libya.''

 Deputy Head of UNSMIL, UN Resident Coordinator and Humanitarian Coordinator for Libya, Mr El Hillo, said:

-”The renovation of these two hospitals is a clear example of how the family of the United Nations is working in Libya to improve people’s lives and help national institutions to connect with local authorities towards a common goal, the wellbeing of all.”
+''The renovation of these two hospitals is a clear example of how the family of the United Nations is working in Libya to improve people’s lives and help national institutions to connect with local authorities towards a common goal, the wellbeing of all.''

 On his part, UNDP Resident Representative, Mr. Gerardo Noto, stated:

-”UNDP’Stabilization Facility for Libya vision is to help local authorities go back to the development path through providing basic services to their communities and this is what the rehabilitation of these health facilities are for.
+''UNDP’Stabilization Facility for Libya vision is to help local authorities go back to the development path through providing basic services to their communities and this is what the rehabilitation of these health facilities are for.

-“The renovation of Al Jalal Hospital is part of UNDP effort to advance women’s health and women’s rights in Libya and will help Libya on its way to achieve the sustainable development goals.”
+"The renovation of Al Jalal Hospital is part of UNDP effort to advance women’s health and women’s rights in Libya and will help Libya on its way to achieve the sustainable development goals.''

 (Source: UNDP)